Sagarmatha National Park: History

-Sagarmatha National Park was established in 1976.
+Sagarmatha National Park is a National Park northeastern of Nepal, and was established on July 19, 1976.
 In 1979, it became the country's first national park that was inscribed as a Natural World Heritage Site.
 In January 2002, a Buffer Zone comprising 275 km2 was added.
-Under the Buffer Zone Management Guidelines the conservation of forests, wildlife and cultural resources received top priority, followed by conservation of other natural resources and development of alternative energy.

-Tourism to the area began in the early 1960s.
+Conservation of forests, wildlife, and cultural resources received top priority under the Buffer Zone Management Guidelines, followed by conservation of other natural resources and development of alternative energy.
+Tourism in the area began in the early 1960s.
 In 2003, about 19,000 tourists arrived.
 As of 2005, about 3,500 Sherpa people lived in villages and seasonal settlements situated along the main tourist trails.